r-suzuki/dateback/README.md

 ## Overview

-`dateback` works like a virtual CRAN snapshot for source packages.
+`dateback` is an R package that works like a virtual CRAN snapshot for source packages.
 It automatically downloads and installs `tar.gz` files with dependencies, all of which were available on a specific day.